Ohio University – Chillicothe: Campus

-Ohio University Chillicothe has three main buildings.
+Ohio University Chillicothe has five main buildings.
 Bennett Hall serves as the hub of campus activity, with classrooms, administrative offices and an auditorium.
 Stevenson Center is home to the campus library, Quinn Library, and learning commons.
 Shoemaker Center is the health and wellness facility on campus.
+The Child Development and Family Service Center opened in 2006 and serves as a daycare for children of students and other local residents; It is also an active laboratory for early childhood development majors.
+The Technology and Business Development Center opened in 2012 and is home to business, law enforcement technology, and science courses, as well as workshops and seminars.

 Academics

 Ohio University Chillicothe offers thirteen associate degrees and eight four-year bachelor's degrees.
 In addition, a variety of continuing education and tech prep courses are offered.
 There are over thirty full-time faculty members and more than seventy adjunct faculty.
 Ohio University Chillicothe also offers the College Credit Plus program, which allows secondary students to earn college credit and satisfy high school graduation requirements at the same time by taking college-level courses.
 Noncredit courses and workshops are also offered on the Chillicothe campus.

+Ohio University Chillicothe students may relocate to the main campus in Athens to continue their degree studies.

 Ohio University Chillicothe enrolls a mix of both traditional college students (young adults ages 18–22 who begin college directly out of high school) and adults who are pursuing a degree later in life, often after many years of work experience.
 In addition, the campus offers a wide variety of course times and schedules to allow students to take classes at their convenience.
 The campus practices open admissions.